AdaptiveMotorControlLab/CellSeg3D/_sources/res/guides/review_module_guide.rst.txt

     Folders can be stacks of either **.png** or **.tif** files, ideally numbered with the index of the slice at the end.

 .. note::
-    Only single .tif files or folder of several .png or .tif are supported.
+    Only single .tif files or folder of several .png or .tif are currently supported.

-* Model name :
+* Csv file name :
     You can then provide a model name, which will be used to name the csv file recording the status of each slice.

     If a corresponding csv file exists already, it will be used.
 If not, a new one will be created.
-    If you choose to create a new dataset, a new csv will be created no matter what, with a trailing number if several copies of it already exists.
+    If you choose to create a new dataset, a new csv will always be created, with a trailing number if several copies of it already exists.

 * Start :